xogroup/toki-method-rabbit/README.md

     {{object}}

     The mapping schema used to create the Rabbit message being published to the exchange.

-  5. `"errorConfiguration"`

-    {{object}}

-    The mapping schema used to create a Rabbit message in the case of an error in the Toki process lifecycle.

 <!-- Customize this if needed -->
 Examples can be found in [the sample Toki config](test/sample-config.json).